somared/KustoNPPLanguage/README.md

 5. Click on Export and save the file.

 ## Contributing
-If you want to change anything that will be helful to everyone or if I have missing anything, feel free to make changes and send a pull request.
+If you want to change anything that will be helpful to everyone or if I have missing anything, feel free to make changes and send a pull request.